 Pour the hot cream-egg mixture back into the pan and cook it over low-medium heat, constantly whisking, for 4 minutes, until a thermometer reads 160 F.

 Remove the pan from the heat, pour the custard through a fine-mesh sieve, and set it aside for a moment.

 In three separate, metal bowls, one for each chocolate, melt the chocolates over a double boiler.

-Beat the remaining chilled cream on high speed until peaks form.
-Stir two tablespoons of the whipped cream into each chocolate custard, and then evenly divide the remaining whipped cream among the custards and very gently fold it into a mousse.
+Stir 2 tablespoons of the whipped cream into each chocolate custard, and then evenly divide the remaining whipped cream among the custards and very gently fold it into a mousse.

 Layer the white chocolate mousse, milk chocolate mousse, and dark chocolate mousse into serving cups and chill them for several hours before serving.
 Serve it garnished with chocolate shavings, if desired.

-If three chocolates in a mousse are not enough, you can vary the recipe by adding flavours to the chocolate.
+- If three chocolates in a mousse are not enough, you can vary the recipe by adding flavors to the chocolate.
 A dash of coffee or Espresso can be good.
 Add a touch of orange to one of the chocolate layers.
-For an adults-only dessert, certainly not for children, add a drop of your favourite liqueur be it a dash of brandy, whisky or perhaps a flavored liqueur like a Cointreau.
+For an adults-only dessert, certainly not for children, add a drop of your favorite liqueur be it a dash of brandy, whisky or perhaps a flavored liqueur like a Cointreau.
 Also lovely in chocolate is Baileys Irish Cream, smooth and creamy so blends well with chocolate.